“Lockdown”

 Most people that contact me regarding this protocol are at the point where they’re ready to get rid of their dogs because this behavior has become so problematic.
 Most dogs are over 2 years old and have never learned that the inside of the house is not the appropriate location to go potty or are puppies that were kenneled in a shelter environment and also never learned about appropriate potty schedules and locations.

-Lock down ties your dog to you, creates a deeper understanding of your dogs behavior and the way he communicates with you.
+Lockdown ties your dog to you and creates a deeper understanding of your dogs behavior and the way he communicates with you.
 It may also strengthen your bond with your dog.

 Please do not attempt this technique without consulting a professional trainer.
 Not all details are covered in this outline.
 How your dog reacts will determine what variations or additional skills your trainer will have you learn.